-Let's start with the simple one; lumen.
+Let's start with the simple one; Lumen.
 Lumen is a unit that expresses the amount of light that leaves the source.
 It tells you the intensity of the light source without giving you any information about the direction of that light.
-So, lumen is the total amount of light that is emitted from a light source.
+So, Lumen is the total amount of light that is emitted from a light source.

 "Lumen is a unit that expresses the amount of light that leaves the source."

-Now that you have an understanding of both Lumen and Candela, this last term will make complete sense and you will see why lux is probably the most important unit we discuss here.
+Now that you have an understanding of both Lumen and Candela, this last term will make complete sense and you will see why Lux is probably the most important unit we discuss here.
 Lux is the illuminance of a surface perpendicular to the light source.
-In other words; how much of the original light that is emitted (lumen) will actually reach a particular surface in front of the light.
+In other words; how much of the original light that is emitted (Lumen) will actually reach a particular surface in front of the light.
 Lux is given in lumen per square meter of the surface that is lit.
 You can imagine that this depends on how far the surface is from the light source.

 "Lux is the illuminance of a surface perpendicular to the light source."

-Now that we have explained the theory of the terms lumen, candela and lux.
+Now that we have explained the theory of the terms Lumen, candela, and Lux.
 It will help your understanding of these terms to see how it exactly works in real life.
 Below, we have two illustrations of both the Strike 300 and the Strike 500.
-In the table aside you can see the lumen and lux values of these lights.
+In the table aside you can see the Lumen and Lux values of these lights.

 Another major reason for not keeping the light angle the same in both the Strike 300 and 500 is because the human eye will adapt the light.
-If the Strike 500 would have directed all its light on the same surface area as the Strike 300 (and thus resulted in a higher lux at 10 meter distance for the Strike 500) the human eye will adapt to this extreme bright spot in front of you.
+If the Strike 500 would have directed all its light on the same surface area as the Strike 300 (and thus resulted in a higher Lux at 10-meter distance for the Strike 500) the human eye will adapt to this extreme bright spot in front of you.
 The pupil will become smaller which causes everything outside of the light beam to become even darker.
-In this case, it is more beneficial to keep the amount of lux the same and increase the angle of the light for a better view.
+In this case, it is more beneficial to keep the amount of Lux the same and increase the angle of the light for a better view.

-So, even though lumen is an important value to determine the quality of a light.
+So, even though Lumen is an important value to determine the quality of a light.
 It does not say everything about what is actually done with that light and how it is used to make you be able to see the world around you in the dark.
-The combination of lumen and lux shows you exactly how the light is used and where it is directed to.
+The combination of lumen and Lux shows you exactly how the light is used and where it is directed to.
 Knowing both values makes you able to choose the right light for what you prefer.

 We hope that you haven't lost interest in the magical world of lights yet.
-This quite technical blog may be a bit difficult, but it gives you a massive insight in how lights actually work.
+This quite technical blog may be a bit difficult, but it gives you a massive insight into how lights actually work.
 The information you have just gained can be very valuable when choosing your next bike light.
-You will be able to make a very considerate decision and you will be thankful with your well-chosen light every day!
+You will be able to make a very considerate decision and you will be thankful for your well-chosen light every day!

 After reading this blog, take a look at our different lights and discover what would work best for you!
 You now got the info you need.
-We also encourage you to read through our other blogs, especially the one about lightbeams, This blog, and the one about batteries are strongly related to each other.
+We also encourage you to read through our other blogs, especially the one about light beams, This blog, and the one about batteries are strongly related to each other.
 Where the technical side is explained more in this blog.
-Our blog about lightbeams explains more of the practical user-side of this topic.
+Our blog about light beams explains more of the practical user side of this topic.